dain55788/End-To-End-Streaming-Big-Data/README.md

   + Cloud Composer for Airflow, Kafka and Spark using AWS.
 + Kafka Streaming process monitering with Prometheus and Grafana.
 + Include CI/CD Operations.
-+ OLAP Operations for higher query performance with data warehouse.
++ OLAP Operations for higher query performance with data warehouse (Snowflake, Clickhouse).
 + Write data quality tests.
 + Storage Layer Deployment with AWS S3 and Terraform.